w-yeehong/tp/docs/DeveloperGuide.md

   * stores a `UserPref` object that represents the user’s preferences.
   * stores a `PatientRecords` object that stores the data of all the patients.
   * stores a `RoomList` object that stores the data of all the rooms.
-  * stores a `RoomTaskRecords` object that stores all the `RoomTaskAssociation` objects, which keep track of the room that a task belongs to2.
+  * stores a `RoomTaskRecords` object that stores all the `RoomTaskAssociation` objects, which keep track of the room that a task belongs to.
   * exposes unmodifiable `ObservableList<Patient>`, `ObservableList<Room>` and `ObservableList<RoomTaskAssociation>` which can be observed.
 This means that the UI can be bound to the lists so that the UI automatically updates when data in the lists changes.
   * does not depend on any of the three components.